elsanussi-s-mneina/phonetics-modeling/haskell/README.md

 You need to use the terminal, make sure you are in this directory (where this README file is)  and type

-To start an interactive environment where you will be able to execute the
-code:

-`stack -- ghci --ghci-options -XOverloadedStrings`

-You can then type in code like the following (starting after the ">", you do not have to type the part before the first ">" symbol on each line.):

-`*Main> doAnalyzeIPA "ð"
-`
-And you get the following in response.

-`"voiced dental fricative pulmonic egressive consonant"`

-Then to go the other direction (to IPA symbols):

-`*Main> doConstructIPA (Consonant Voiceless Alveolar LateralApproximant PulmonicEgressive)`

-`l̥`

-To go from voiceless to voiced (from IPA symbol to IPA symbol):

-`*Main> putTextLn $ voicedIPA "s"`

-`z`

-`*Main> putTextLn $ devoicedIPA "z"`

-`s`

-`*Main> putTextLn $ voicedIPA "ʔ"`

-`ʔ̼`

-`To show the English phoneme inventory:`

-`*Main Lib> putTextLn $ showIPA englishPhonetInventory`

-`bpdtgkʔvfðθzsʒʃhd͡ʒt͡ʃmnŋɹ̠jwiuɪʊeoəɛɜʌɔæɐɑɒ`

-Note: that the strange zero like symbols (Actually the symbol for the empty set) (∅) at the end represent phones that do not have IPA graphemes for the purposes of this program until I can fix it to provide more useful output.
-This is not a conventional use of this symbol for Linguistics!

 To build (generates an executable file), use the following command: